Sahana-Sivaraj/azure-template-doc/docs/kickstarters/azure-three-tier/overview_1.md

 The template is designed with modularity in mind, allowing flexibility to add/remove resources to cater to different requirements.

 This repository is open to changes.
 If you have any feedback, suggestions and/or improvements, feel free to create a PR with your changes!

-(Raqeeb, Kamal)